box icon

 In the meantime, if you would like to determine the legality of your cladding, we suggest consulting an expert local fire engineer for an official cladding assessment to gather a report of your specific circumstances including the presence of any non-compliant cladding and how much may need to be replaced.

-For an effective recladding option, Network Architectural offers our clients Mitsubishi ALPOLIC™ NC/A1, a fire-safe, fully compliant, aluminium composite cladding that is an approved product on Project Remediate NSW and comes with an industry leading comes with a 20-year FULL manufacturer’s replacement warranty that covers material, labour and rectification costs for faulty materials.
+For an effective recladding option, Network Architectural offers our clients ALPOLIC™ NC/A1, a fire-safe, fully compliant, aluminium composite cladding that is an approved product on Project Remediate NSW and comes with an industry leading comes with a 20-year FULL manufacturer’s replacement warranty that covers material, labour and rectification costs for faulty materials.

 Looking for a compliant and effective product to reclad your building?